elastisys/compliantkubernetes/docs/adr/0020-filter-by-cluster-label-then-data-source.md

 ### Negative Consequences

 * [Minor] We need to configure data sources in `sc-config.yaml`
-  * For example, if we forget to add the name of a workload cluster, the data source will be missing, but filtering based on `cluster` label is still possible.
+  * For example, if we forget to add the name of a Workload Cluster, the data source will be missing, but filtering based on `cluster` label is still possible.
 * [Minor] Label enforcer uses a bit of resources.
   * However, we already saved a lot by migrating from InfluxDB to Thanos, so we can afford go back a bit.